The following safety guidelines are a draft and will be updated as the safety committee irons out all the details.

 No FPV flight operation should take place in an area or manner that disrupts or poses a danger to any of the following:

 a.
-Emergency response efforts, to include law enforcement actions, fire response actions, or military actions, unless the pilot is actively engaged in the operation with proper clearance from the authorities.
+Emergency response efforts, to include law enforcement actions, fire response actions, or military actions, unless the operator is actively engaged in the operation with proper clearance from the authorities.

 b.
 Areas where crowds of people gather, to include sporting, musical, or political events.